auninsh19/CPC357-IoT-Project/README.md

 This project is built to facilitate farmers, particularly paddy farmers to automate irrigation system and to wisely plan when to plant and harvest paddy according to weather forecast feature.

 ## Why paddy?
-Malaysia has been facing problem with shortage supply of rice due to several factors, like extreme weather conditions, inadequate nutrient and pest.
-This project aims to tackle this problem by providing weather forecast feature, automated irrigation system based on sensor data and bird pest control system.
+Malaysia has been facing problem with shortage supply of rice due to several factors, like extreme weather conditions and inadequate nutrient.
+This project aims to tackle this problem by providing weather forecast feature and automated irrigation system based on sensor data.

 Not to mention, this project aligns with United Nation SDG 2 (Zero Hunger), to achieve sustainable food production and ensure sufficient food supply all year around.